Carbon Removal Method

 Photosynthesis

-Afforestation leverages the process of photosynthesis to capture carbon.
+Afforestation captures carbon through the natural processes of photosynthesis.
 Trees absorb water from the soil and CO₂ from the atmosphere.
-Through the magic of chlorophyll and sunlight, these elements are converted into oxygen and glucose.
-The oxygen is released, and the glucose nourishes the trees.
+During photosynthesis, chlorophyll and energy from sunlight are converted into oxygen and glucose.
+The oxygen is released into the air, while the glucose nourishes the trees.

 How forests store carbon

-During photosynthesis, glucose is used to build the tree's biomass—its wood, branches, roots, and leaves.
-This biomass, composed of approximately 50% carbon, represents a significant carbon storage system, holding the carbon until the tree decomposes or burns.
+After photosynthesis, glucose is used to build the tree's biomass, including its wood, branches, roots, and leaves.
+This tree biomass is approximately composed of 50% carbon, serving as a significant carbon storage system that holds the carbon until the tree decomposes or burns.

 Factors influencing carbon storage in trees

-The carbon storage capacity of a tree varies based on species, age, climatic conditions, wood density, and soil quality.
-Tropical afforestation projects often sequester more carbon due to faster tree growth rates compared to temperate or boreal regions.
+The carbon storage capacity of a tree varies depending on factors such as species, age, climatic conditions, wood density, and soil quality.
+For instance, tropical afforestation projects tend to sequester carbon more rapidly than temperate or boreal projects due to year-round growing conditions.

 WHY USE THIS METHOD